bkomdoshev/3proxy2squid/README.md

 # 3proxy2squid
-##Script for convert 3proxy users list with plain password to encrypted squid users list
+##Script for convert 3proxy users list with plain password to squid users list with encrypted passwords

 #!/bin/sh